AlexCalderwood/identification-of-ideotypes/README.md

     <br><br><br>

-### Predicting the yield consequence of modifying traits
+### Predicting the consequence of modifying traits on seed yield
 - **trait_modification_prediction.R** :
     - Takes the model structures inferred by **id_trait_structure.R**, uses Gaussian Processes (GP) to model the potentially non-linear relationships between the connected nodes, and predict the effects of perturbing each yield trait.
     - MCMC sampling is carried out using Stan.
 This script parses model structures inferred by `id_trait_structure.R`, encoded as strings in `bnlearn$model.strings` to produce `.stan` files describing the GP modelled relationships between each node and its parent traits.
 It calls Stan to compile and run no-U-turn MCMC sampling on these models, to learn the potentially non-linear relationships between traits, and predict trait values upon perturbation of each trait.
 Here example results are provided for the perturbed trait "height" (TRAIT).<br><br>